 Tree surveys have been completed to the document the age and condition of every tree, and to identify root protection areas.
 The root protection area indicates the minimum area around a tree necessary to contain sufficient rooting volume to maintain the tree's viability, and where the protection of the roots and soil structure is treated as a priority.

 Although some trees are in good condition, others will be nearing the end of their natural lifespans or have structural defects which would necessitate felling in the coming years .
-The majority of Ash trees surveyed have been found to be infected with Ash Dieback disease which requires them to be removed.
+The majority of Ash trees surveyed have been found to be infected with Ash Dieback disease which will require them to be removed irrespective of the flood protection scheme.
+This affects a considerable number of trees along Rannoch Road and Grangeburn Road and the disease has been able to spread quickly due to the lack of different tree species in these areas.

 A wide variety of statutory bodies have been consulted to ensure that all relevant concerns were raised and addressed at the earliest stage.
 These included Nature Scot (previously SNH), the Scottish Environment Protection Agency (SEPA), Historic Environment Scotland (HES) and Marine Scotland amongst others.
 All are supportive of the approach being taken to reduce flood risk and will continue to be involved in the project in a consenting/ licencing role.
 This will ensure any works, such as the felling of trees, is done in a manner to cause least impact to the environment and may involve avoiding works at a particular time of year e.g. to avoid the bird nesting season.